-Welcome to 80’s week!
-In case you missed it, we’re spending a whole week crafting to the ’80’s with some friends (you can check out the entire post list of 80’s crafts here) and having the time of our lives. 😉 I thought the best way to start off this throwback theme week was to send everyone back a few decades with some time-travel-y, technicolor vision.
+Grab your shutter shades…we’re headed back to the future!
+In case you missed it, we’re spending a whole week crafting to the 80s with some friends (you can check out the entire post list of 80s crafts here) and having the time of our lives. 😉 I thought the best way to start off this throwback theme week was to send everyone back a few decades with some time-travel-y, technicolor vision in the form of wearable DIY 80s glasses.
 Wicked bonus?
 It’s a great way to upcycle a used cereal box!

 To make your own 80s-style shutter shades you’ll need: